AkhilGNair/crassy/README.md

 ```
 wget http://dl.bintray.com/spark-packages/maven/datastax/spark-cassandra-connector/2.0.0-M2-s_2.11/spark-cassandra-connector-2.0.0-M2-s_2.11.jar
 ```
 In this case you must also ensure that your Scala version (2.10 or 2.11) matches.
+Ensure there are no other Spark-Cassandra-Connector `jar` files in your `spark_home/jars` file.

 ## Usage